Vilasi/penn-northwest/README.md

 # Penn-Northwest Web Server

+**NOTE!
+This is an interim development README and does not fully reflect the state of the project**

 This is a web server for the Penn-Northwest Community built using Node.js and Express.
 It features user authentication, event and membership management, and other core functionalities.

 **Link to project:** [http://your-live-demo-link.com/](#)